cpayfinance/cpay-crypto-gateway-wp/README.md

 ## Prerequisites
 - WordPress (version 6.1.1+)
-- Plugin of WooCommerce
+- WooCommerce Plugin
-- MerchantID and SecurityKey (from cpay team)
+- MerchantID and SecurityKey (from CPay)

 ---